-As per the guidelines of Ministry of Health, all the central govt. employees will get benefits of medical advance.
+As per the guidelines of the Ministry of Health, all the central govt. employees will get benefits of medical advance.
 It is essential to become the beneficiary of the CGHS scheme beforehand to get this free medical treatment facility.
-For making claims of medical advance, the central govt. employees must get treatment or treatment recommendation from CGHS hospital.
+For making claims of medical advance, the central govt. employees must get treatment or treatment recommendations from CGHS hospital.

 Medical advance application form

 There is a format of application form which is to be duly filled for claims of medical advance under the CGHS scheme.
 The form is available in the CGHS offices and hospitals.
 It can also be downloaded from the link: http://cbecddm.gov.in/form/Medical_reimbursement_30jan14.pdf.